-24 hours after exchange transfusion the patient's mentation and clinical condition improved There were also concerns about Hemophagocytic lymphohistiocytosis (HLH) due to the patient's
+24 hours after exchange transfusion the patient's mentation and clinical condition improved There were also concerns about Hemophagocytic lymphohistiocytosis (HLH) due to the patient's persistent fever, two-cell line cytopenia, elevated ferritin, and elevated cytokines.

 Rheumatology was consulted and the patient was started on high-dose steroids for suspicion of vasculitis and then tapered off rapidly as improvements were seen.
 The patient began to stabilize with hemolysis parameters down trending, hemoglobin stable >9, and reportedly felt well.
 The patient was discharged home with instructions for follow-up with the Sickle Cell Clinic.